Best Medical Alert Systems 2024

 Best fall detection

 Medical Alert's Mobile System uses more fall detection sensors than most other systems: an accelerometer, gyroscope, and barometric pressure sensor.
-Its basic in-home system has the lowest starting rate we've seen (if you can afford an annual upfront payment of at least $240), and we found Medical Alert’s representatives to be the most knowledgeable, which goes a long way whether you're shopping around or calling for help.
+We found Medical Alert’s representatives to be the most knowledgeable, which goes a long way whether you're shopping around or calling for help.

 You can find a better deal for a mobile system (and fall alerts is an extra $10 per month), but we can't ignore the superior fall detection sensors in the pricier Mobile System.